ulises-jeremias/ulatex-templates/README.md

-# ulatex-journal
+# uLatex Templates

-Basic latex template to be used as a quickstart for journal documents
+Collection of latex templates made by me